 - Complete the Subject Access application F.337 form F337 form (1007 downloads)

 - Provide proof of identification with your form i.e. passport, driving licence, something that shows your full name, date of birth and current address.
 N.B.
 Documents must be originals, copies will not be accepted.This may require a combination of documents; see Section 3 of the application form for examples.

 - Please provide specific details regarding the information you require, to enable us to locate it.

 - Provide a statutory fee of £10.00, with cheques made payable to the Police and Crime Commissioner for South Wales.

-Please send your completed ACRO SAR1 identification document, and fee to:
+Please send your completed F337 form (925 downloads) original identification documents and fee to: